saumilthecode/BBSS-Hack-Club-dinos/README.md

  ##### yes we ball

-(i belive that you can run the following script (untested your milage may vary)) run
+(i belive that you can run the following scriptto automate it on a digital ocean machine (pi's have networking issues in my exp) (tested, your milage may vary) run
 ```bash
 curl https://raw.githubusercontent.com/saumilthecode/dino-s-/refs/heads/main/dino_setup.sh | bash